pandastrike/pirate/README.md

 # Argh!
 What's This?

-Pirate provides a simple key-value storage interface with adapters for a different storage systems.
-(We presently only support MongoDB and in-memory storage, which is useful for testing).
+Pirate provides a simple key-value storage interface with adapters for different storage systems.
+Pirate currently supports MongoDB, Elasticsearch, and in-memory storage.

 ## Benefits